envoyproxy/gateway/site/content/en/latest/tasks/operations/k8s-deployment-mode.md

 * Connection #0 to host localhost left intact
 ```

-* Lets deploy Envoy Gateway in the `product` namespace and also watch resources only in this namespace.
+* Let's deploy Envoy Gateway in the `product` namespace and also watch resources only in this namespace.

 ```shell
 helm install \